hotosm/learnosm/_posts/en/0200-12-05-glossary_en.md

 **[JOSM](https://josm.openstreetmap.de/)** pronounced "Jaws-um", OpenStreetMap editor written in Java.

 **[Layer](https://wiki.openstreetmap.org/wiki/Layer)**: A data source that's displayed on a slippy map (often is thought of as a group of tiles stitched together).

+**Mapper** ; person of the OSM community who contributes to the creation or digital update of the database and provides solutions to notes and inconsistencies.

 **NGO : Non Govermental Organisation / Agency** ; primarily a not for profit compulsory group of citizens who are organized on a local, national or international level.